Rallycross: FIA European Rallycross Championship and FIA World Rallycross Championship

 The first FIA World Rallycross Championship (World RX) took place from 4–5 May 2014, alongside the FIA European Rallycross Championship (Euro RX), the latter formerly known as FIA European Championships for Rallycross Drivers.
 Former World Rally Championship champion Petter Solberg took first place to become the first FIA World Rallycross Championship winner.

 The 2014 FIA World Rallycross Championship consists of 12 events globally for the Supercar category.

 FIA World and European Rallycross Championship cars are built based on production car body shells of vehicles homologated for Group A and Group N, or permitted by a special FIA list for non-homologated cars to be used in rallycross but are extensively modified.

 RallyX

 RallyX was established in 2014 and has classes including 4wd and 2wd supercars and crosscars.
-It's calendar travels across Europe including Montalegre in Portugal and Estering in Germany.
+Its calendar travels across Europe including Montalegre in Portugal and Estering in Germany.

 National

 United Kingdom

 The Motorsport UK British Rallycross Championship is the national series in the United Kingdom.
 The calendar features circuits including Lydden Hill in England, Pembrey in Wales and also Mondello Park in the Republic of Ireland, and Loheac, France.